JesseDavids/mqtta/README.md

   - (-h) this indicates which host we are connecting to
   - (-t) this is the topic we are subscribing to, and `# = hash` means everything, so we will receive any message that comes through

+- 3 parameters exist, `(n = notice, r = read, w = write)`

-- open another terminal and type `mosquitto_pub -h 127.0.0.1 -t "workstation/your-hostname/this-can-be-anything/report_plugin/ -m ""`
+- open another terminal and type `mosquitto_pub -h 127.0.0.1 -t "workstation/your-hostname/parameter/report_plugin/ -m ""`
   - expected output:
     - ![image](https://user-images.githubusercontent.com/54505758/111478420-bd5f7480-8738-11eb-858e-cbc2e6315e43.png)

   - If you want this to work the IP needs to be your own, or another IP on the same network connected to the mqtt broker
   - (-m) this indicates the message you want to send to that particular topic, some plugins do not need a message as the report_plugin
-- Here is another example `mosquitto_pub -h 127.0.0.1 -t "workstation/hostname-or-ip/read/ping_plugin/ -m "1.1.1.1 10 0.2"`
+- Here is another example `mosquitto_pub -h 127.0.0.1 -t "workstation/hostname-or-ip/r/ping_plugin/ -m "1.1.1.1 10 0.2"`
   - Note the -m (message).
 IP {space} Count {space} Interval
     - ![image](https://user-images.githubusercontent.com/54505758/111478776-0a434b00-8739-11eb-9270-38957ff9e026.png)